Ever helped anyone with a gadget?

 Everything you do from drafting letters, application forms, cover letters or even answering a question in the exams, highlighting an important phrase or word plays an important part.

 Highlighting a text helps the reader to pay some extra attention to it as it is a deliberate action taken with a purpose to draw their attention towards it and showcase its worth.

-The same thing applies here while writing a resume as well.
+The same thing applies here while writing a help desk resume as well.

 Now, when you are targeting a recruiter with just 6 seconds to spare for you, it is very important to bold important words, phrases and numbers to make a long-lasting impact on them.